mattpeck-bit/MARSS_unity/README.md

 # Unity Example for visualizing optical tracking data

 This repository contains an example application for streaming and visualizing optical tracking data.
 The application comprises two essential components: a Unity client and a Python server.
 These components communicate via ROS2, facilitated by the [Unity-Technologies/ROS-TCP-Connector](https://github.com/Unity-Technologies/ROS-TCP-Connector), which serves as a TCP-based communication framework.
 In this setup, the Python server runs on a laptop, acquiring tracking data from an optical tracking camera (SpryTrack) and streaming it to the Unity client, which operates on a HoloLens2 device.

  # Usage

 Follow these steps to set up and run the Unity example:

+0. **Make sure you have a proper environment for developing HL2 application**
+   - If you have never developed a HL2 application of your PC, you could follow this tutorial https://learn.microsoft.com/en-us/training/paths/beginner-hololens-2-tutorials/

 1.  **Open the Project in Unity**